Keywords: Witches, body hair, wild woman, werewolves, sexuality

 Not all hairy women were classed as a foreign monstrous race.
 The thirteenth-century Bavarian epic poem, republished in a sixteenth-century German collection of stories, Das Heldenbuch mit synen figuren (‘The Book of Heroes’), recounts a hairy wild woman called Raue Else (‘Rough Else’) (fig. 2).[xx]
 The woman who was hairy all over and walked on all fours approached the knight, Wolfdietrich, who questioned whether she was an animal.[xxi]
 The wild woman demanded the love of the knight and upon his refusal turned him into a crazed wild man who crawled on all fours for half a year until God commanded her to disenchant him.
 In return, Wolfdietrich offered to marry the wild woman so long as she was baptised.
 She took him back to her kingdom at Troy and after bathing in the fountain of youth, she was transformed into her former self, the beautiful princess, Sigeminne (‘Love’s victory’).[xxii]
 The representation of wild women, as with the tale of Raue Else, follow the common theme of female entrapment carried down from Eve as well as the civilising power of faith in the Christian God.[xxiii]
 The tale also illustrates the connection between hairiness and sexuality as the hairy wild woman places sexual demands on the knight.
 The Dutch physician, Levinus Lemnius (1505-1568), made the connection between the hairier the woman and the more sexually lecherous she was.[xxiv]
 This view continued into the nineteenth century with studies on the hairiness of prostitutes.
 However, more recently, increased androgens responsible for the male distribution of hair has been linked with increased sexual desire in women.[xxv]

 Wild women also shared a love of combat as the wild man and were even depicted jousting against one another.
 The alpine wild woman was reportedly just as powerful and violent as her male counterpart.[xxvi]
 In Wild Couple Jousting by Master ES (c.1430-1467/68) (fig. 3 ), the wild woman is depicted holding a distaff instead of the typical lance, which was a symbol for ordinary women who used it for spinning wool, while the wild man holds onto a rake.
 These items signify their gendered, domestic roles.
 The animals they ride on instead of horses further attest to their social roles.
-The wild woman rides a deer associated with faithfulness, while the unicorn on which the wild man rides
+The wild woman rides a deer associated with faithfulness, while the unicorn on which the wild man rides was used to symbolise their strength to overpower the mighty beast.[xxvii]
+Unicorns were originally regarded as ferocious and used their horn as a weapon.[xxviii]

 While the distaff and spinning wool illustrated virtuous women’s work, the distaff, was also a symbol that challenged acceptable feminine roles as the wild woman used it against her male companion.[xxix]
 The object played a role in satires of domineering women, who used it to beat their husbands.[xxx]
 The theme of a domineering woman reflected the fear of being overpowered or cuckolded by a woman, particularly in marriage.[xxxi]
 The greater physical strength of man generally made a woman’s natural place as passive and subservient to men.
 Thus, this print of a hairy wild woman challenging a man would have been seen as transgressing accepted gender roles and made her more monstrous than she had already been deemed to be.[xxxii]
 The Renaissance was a time when songs and broadsheets advocated the beating of women who showed too much independence.[xxxiii]
 The lyrics of a sixteenth-century German song, for example, reads: ‘Hit they wife on the head/With cudgels smear her daily…With a strong hazel rod/Strike her head till it turns round/And kick her in the gut/With blows be ever zealous/Yet see thou don’t her kill’.[xxxiv]

 Many of the medieval attributes of the wild woman became associated with the idea of the witch during the Renaissance from their transformative powers, sagging breasts, aged wrinkled face and rumours of them eating small children.[xxxv]
-Although most images of witches did not show facial or body hair, they were frequently depicted with long free flowing hair like wild women, which was a sign of their uncontrollable sexual appetite.[xxxvi]
+Although most images of witches did not show facial or body hair, they were frequently depicted with long free-flowing hair like wild women, which was a sign of their uncontrollable sexual appetite.[xxxvi]
 Long hair was a sign of their demonic power, used to tempt men, thereby connecting their feminine hair with sexuality and sin.[xxxvii]
-Female nudity and free flowing hair were often enough to signify that the woman was evil and unchaste as demonstrated in many depictions of witches.[xxxviii]
+Female nudity and free-flowing hair were often enough to signify that the woman was evil and unchaste as demonstrated in many depictions of witches.[xxxviii]

 The significance of long hair within early modern Christian society stemmed from Jewish Law.
-In biblical times, free flowing hair was an offence and respectable women were required to cover their hair, a practice that continues among Orthodox Jewish communities today.[xlvii]
+In biblical times, free-flowing hair was an offense and respectable women were required to cover their hair, a practice that continues among Orthodox Jewish communities today.[xlvii]
 This practice that dates back to Ancient Assyria and was adopted in Ancient Greece, became tied to Original Sin, where Eve’s temptation and sin are shared by all women, who should veil themselves out of sight.[xlviii]
 This sentiment was carried into the New Testament in 1 Corinthians 11.5, which states: ‘every woman who prays or prophesies with her head uncovered dishonors her head’.
 Not only did this practice rendered women as lower than man who were not required to cover their heads before God, but also signified their ownership in the sense that her hair was contained and so was her sexuality.[xlix]
 The idea that honourable women should veil themselves before the eyes of God resulted in the practice by women to tie their hair up, or cover it with a hat or kerchief in Renaissance Germany.
 The practice of honourable women covering their hair is paralleled with prostitutes who were forbidden to cover their hair to disguise their dishonour.[l]

 The distaff also became associated with witches in Northern Renaissance art as was women riding naked on animals.[xxxix]
 The print of the jousting wild couple can be paralleled with the later image by Albrecht Dürer of The Witch Riding backwards on a Goat, c.
 1500-1501 (fig. 4 ).
 However, in Dürer’s print, a negative reading can be more easily discerned, especially for a contemporary audience.
 The witch riding backwards on a goat symbolised social disorder as the old woman was shown to invert acceptable gender roles by undertaking the male pursuit of riding.[xl]
 This is another take on the upside-down theme that was popular during this period, an intention that is evident from the reversal of Dürer’s monogram.[xli]
 The woman again holds onto a distaff, but is holding it suggestively between her legs like a phallus.[xlii]
 The distaff was associated with sexual misbehaviour during the German Renaissance for its phallic shape and ‘spinning’ was used as a metaphor for sexual intercourse.[xliii]
 The association of the witch with nudity and goat riding, a symbol for lust, was modelled after Aphrodite Pandemos, the goddess of lust.
 This motif underscores the sexually suggestive nature in the way she holds the distaff and goat’s horn.[xliv]
 The witch holding onto the horn further references the practice of cuckolded husbands who had lost their honour by losing control of their wives and were made to wear goat horns to signify their folly.[xlv]
 The fear of emasculation was particularly evident with the belief that witchcraft was the cause of male impotence.[xlvi]
 For this reason, the nude wild woman riding a deer while holding a distaff also challenged accepted gender roles.